 In Ohio, the main termite species to worry about is the Eastern subterranean termite.
 These pests live in large underground colonies with as many as two million members.
 The colonies feed 24 hours a day, 7 days a week, meaning they can cause serious damage to homes.
 Over time, buildings can collapse completely.

-Drywood termites are another termite species that can pose problems in Ohio.
+Drywood termites are another termite species that can pose problems in Dayton and Cincinnati.
 While they’re not native to the state, they can sometimes hitch a ride on wooden objects like furniture.
 Then, they can infest structural timbers, flooring, doors, window frames, or any other dry wood in your home.

 Termite problems never go away on their own.
 Before these pests eat away at your biggest investment, call a professional today!